vitovanjak/ChromeHtmlToPdf/README.md

 See this issue for more information --> https://github.com/Sicos1977/ChromeHtmlToPdf/issues/39

-# When it is not working on Linux
+# When using it on Linux

-Sometimes the code will not work when Chrome is started in sandbox mode (default).
-If you get an error you cant explain then try to add this to your code and try again.
+The code will not work when Chrome is started in sandbox mode (default) on Linux.
+If you get an error you can't explain then add this to your code and try again.

 ```csharp
 converter.AddChromeArgument("--no-sandbox")